 Understanding Defamation in Ontario

-Civil defamation in Ontario involves protecting an individual’s reputation from false and damaging statements.
-This legal area encompasses two primary forms: (1) libel, which refers to written or published defamatory statements, and (2) slander, which refers to spoken defamation.
+Defamation in Ontario involves protecting an individual’s reputation from false and damaging statements.
+The subject of civil defamation typically takes two main forms: (1) libel, which refers to written or published defamatory statements, and (2) slander, which refers to spoken defamation.

 In Ontario, the plaintiff must prove that the defamatory statement was made to a third-party, was false, and caused harm to their reputation.
 The law balances protecting one’s reputation with the Canadian Charter-protected right to freedom of expression.
 The law on civil defamation outlines certain defences such as truth, fair comment, and qualified privilege.
 Laws regarding civil defamation helps to ensure that people are protected from unfounded or baseless attacks on their reputation and character.

-Civil defamation in Ontario involves protecting an individual’s reputation from harm caused by others’ false and damaging statements.
-This legal area is divided into two key types: libel, which pertains to written or otherwise permanent defamatory statements, and slander, which refers to defamation that is spoken out loud.
+The purpose of having legal proceedings to address civil defamation is generally to protect an individual’s reputation from damage caused by others’ false and damaging statements.
+There can be serious consequences for harming someone’s reputation because it might influence their future job and professional opportunities.
+It might also lower their well-being and quality of life given that people no longer see them to the same standard that they used to prior to the defamation.
+The legal area of defamation is divided into two key types: libel, which pertains to written or otherwise permanent defamatory statements, and slander, which refers to defamation that is spoken out loud.

 In Ontario, the Libel and Slander Act governs these categories.
 To substantiate a defamation claim, a plaintiff must prove that the defamatory statement refers to them, was made by the defendant and communicated to the public, and that the statement in issue harmed their reputation from the perspective of a reasonable person.